Kejun-WU/Kejun-WU.github.io/_pages/about.md

 I'm honored to have participated in the supervision of these excellent students:

 <!-- 段落注释
-- Fangcheng Li, Master Student, Huazhong University of Science and Technology (LLMs on fine-grained recognition)
+- Fangcheng Li, Master Student, Huazhong University of Science and Technology (LLMs on Byte-level semantics understanding)
 - Zhenxing Li, Master Student, Huazhong University of Science and Technology (Alibaba, Beijing)
 - Chunming Zhang, Ph.D Student, Huazhong University of Science and Technology (LLMs on signal processing)
 - Runtian Wang, Ph.D Student, Harbin Engineering University (LLMs on fine-grained recognition)